Ah babies. How they rule our lives—regardless of whether they’re our own or our neighbor’s! We simply cannot resist them; they’re like magnets.

 Electric shock is one of the biggest dangers in the home.
 Electric outlets are particularly dangerous for children because they are within easy reach and kids just can’t seem to resist trying to stick things in the prong holes.

 The simple solution is installing outlet covers.
 They are very cheap and very effective.
 An even safer solution is to replace old outlets with tamper-resistant receptacles (TRR).
 These have spring-loaded shutters in the slots for the prongs.
 The shutters won’t open unless both are simultaneously pushed in.
 Why, even I find that tough to use!

 Use Non-Toxic Cleaners

 The air quality inside a home can be up to 100 times more polluted than outdoors, especially if you live near the main road like I do.
-The problem comes from lack of air circulation and the use of toxins inside a home.
+The problem comes from lack of air circulation and the use of toxins inside a home or toxic sustances that grow at homes as mold or asbesto, in cases like that you can hire a service of Asbestos removal.
 Whenever possible stick to natural cleaners like baking soda and white vinegar—which are more effective than store bought cleaners, minus the fragrance.

 Keep an eye on your child